Skip to main content

 • “The graphics are a bit dated, but the gameplay is smooth enough with enough visual clues to help you find your way to the next objective.”

-• “For a game of its kind, it has a good level of graphics, even though I have low RAM and it lags a bit.”
+• “For a game of its kind, it has a good kind of graphics (though it may lag a bit on low RAM).”

-• “The graphics are a bit dated, but the gameplay is smooth enough with enough visual clues to find your way to the next objective.”
+• “The graphics are a bit dated, but the play is smooth enough with enough visual clues so you can find your way to the next objective.”

-• “The graphic choices don't really show a distinct difference.”
+• “The graphic choices don't really tell you a distinct difference.”

 • gameplay